SysBioChalmers/Yeast-Species-GEMs/Reconstruction_script/README.md

 * Brief introduction:
 The 'ModelFiles' contains model file in xml and txt format.
-Now they were compressed as .tar.gz format.
+Now the txt format was compressed as .tar.gz format.
 For file compress and uncompress, please refer to script in "uncompress_model_files.py".